camlinke/wordcount/part2.md

 $ heroku run python manage.py db upgrade --app wordcount-pro
 ```

-Now both our our staging and production sites have their databases set up and are migrated and ready to go.
+Now both our staging and production sites have their databases set up and are migrated and ready to go.

 ## Sanity Check